YanickT/picoCTF2021/Cryptography/New Vignere/README.md

 ```
 These are allowed an `cj` may be the first two letter of the key.
 (They actually are :)).

+I have to admit that I first also wanted to test the odd pairs in the check function.
+But the algorithms was already sufficient fast enough.
+Therefore, I simply stored the keys and
+checked it in the end.
+I did not refactor the whole code for this new way and thus it is doing a lot of useless checkings but
+as I said, is fast enough.

 This is done in the `main.py`.
 The flag reads:

 ```picoCTF{b7bf6c4d2e3c7715489723f360f8d128}```